 Working at the intersection of psychology and law, forensic psychologists typically specialize in criminal, civil, or family cases, and frequently provide expert witness testimony in court.
 These professionals may contribute their expertise to crime prevention or criminal rehabilitation efforts.
 Forensic psychologist jobs exist in government agencies, prisons, police departments, and private firms.
 Some forensic psychologists become consultants and/or open private practices.

 According to 2018 data from the Bureau of Labor Statistics (BLS), psychologists make a median annual salary of $79,010 and enjoy a projected job growth rate of 14% from 2018-2028.

 Career Description, Duties, and Common Tasks

-Steps for Becoming a Forensic Psychologist
+Steps to Become a Forensic Psychologist

-- Complete 1,000 hours of postdoctoral forensic psychology experience.*
+Complete 1,000 hours of supervised, postdoc experience

 Forensic Psychologist Job Training

 Like bachelor's and master's degrees in psychology, doctoral programs in psychology typically feature substantial internships.
 These programs provide students with multiple supervised clinical experiences starting in the second year and continuing throughout the program.
 This experience usually counts toward the state board's minimum experience requirements for licensure.